Ahmad bin Ibrahim Badr: Biography

+Notable Works

 He made the Kaaba door using 300 kg of gold at the orders of King Khaled bin Abd al-Aziz in October 1979.
 The work was carried out at a workshop prepared exclusively for the project.
 The prayer "Ya Hayy Ya Qayyum" (O the Living O the Lasting), verses of the Quran and the words Allah and Muhammad were inscribed on the door.
 He also refurbished the meezab, the spout at the top of Kaaba, and the Black Stone's silver frame.
 Badr and his two relatives, Mahmoud and Ibrahim Badr, cast the door in gold, taking a year to complete the work.
 The interior pillars and the meezab, made with 25 kg of 24-carat gold, were also completed during that time.